jerinjohnk/2024-06-07_RN/pages/about/shailesh.md

 <br>
 <div>
    I started my career as a Mobile App developer using React Native, and I've cherished every step of this journey.
-I'm passionate about exploring new technologies, reading, travelling to new places, and staying active through sports.
+I'm passionate about exploring new technologies, reading, traveling to new places, and staying active through sports.
   <br>
   <br>
   <!-- If you need me, you'll probably find me toggling between lines of code and lines on a map. -->
   <br>

 </div>
 <br>